 Still, accidents do happen.
 Here are some of the most common causes of car wrecks, and what you can do to avoid them:

-This is usually the result of following too closely or being a distracted driver.
+A rear-end collision is usually the result of following too closely or being a distracted driver.
 Looking down at a text or at the radio even for a second or two is long enough for you to miss the car in front of you slowing down or stopping.
 Taking your eyes off the road is never a good idea.

 The best way to prevent this type of accident is to always pay attention and leave enough space between your car and the car in front of you to allow for any sudden stops.